HoerTech-gGmbH/openMHA/README.md

 The software contains the source code of the openMHA Toolbox library, of the openMHA framework and command line application, and of a selection of algorithm plugins forming a basic hearing aid processing chain featuring

-- calibration
+* calibration
-- bilateral adaptive differential microphones for noise suppression [1]
+* bilateral adaptive differential microphones for noise suppression [1]
-- binaural coherence filter for feedback reduction and dereverberation [2]
+* binaural coherence filter for feedback reduction and dereverberation [2]
-- multi-band dynamic range compressor for hearing loss compensation [3]
+* multi-band dynamic range compressor for hearing loss compensation [3]
-- spatial filtering algorithms:
+* spatial filtering algorithms:
- - a delay-and-sum beamformer
+	* a delay-and-sum beamformer
- - a MVDR beamformer [4]
+	 * a MVDR beamformer [4]
-- single-channel noise reduction [5]
+* single-channel noise reduction [5]
-- resampling and filter plugins
+* resampling and filter plugins
-- STFT cyclic aliasing prevention
+* STFT cyclic aliasing prevention
-- adaptive feedback cancellation [6]
+* adaptive feedback cancellation [6]
-- probabilistic sound source localization [7]
+* probabilistic sound source localization [7]

+See below for a list of available reference implementations.

 ## Citation in publications